CarlosTorresML/Matrix-manipulation-with-Numpy/README.md

+## 👋 About

+I'm Carlos, currently learning Python and data-related tools.
+This repository collects my hands-on practice using NumPy for data manipulation and array operations.

-# Matrix Manipulation with NumPy
+## 🧩 Matrix Manipulation with NumPy

 This repository contains small practice exercises using NumPy to perform common matrix operations such as filtering, aggregation, and saving to file.